georgeussher/georgeussher/README.md

 ### Hi there 👋

-I am enrolled onto the School of Code Bootcamp.
-Soon to be Full-stack developer! he/him
+My name is George and I am a full-stack developer in-training.
+Welcome to my GitHub profile!
+Here you will find some projects that I have completed whilst training at School of Code and some other personal projects.

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=georgeussher)